 Compared to cameras that use WiFi instead of a hardwired internet connection, PoE cameras provide a significantly more reliable network connection that won’t break or degrade.
 When cameras are deployed for reasons of safety and security, most organizations use PoE in order to ensure a reliable connection.

 If you’re using quality components, PoE is designed to deliver power safely and efficiently.
 PoE devices ensure proper power throughout the life of the product to prevent overloading or under-powering.
 More advanced PoE products also have protection systems to prevent short-circuiting, or excessive current, making it much safer than a traditional system powered by an outlet.

 Upgrading to PoE is straightforward.
 There are two options: a PoE switch or PoE injector.

 A PoE switch acts as a network switch that has power over ethernet injection built-in.
 You can connect devices to the switch and it will detect if its PoE compatible and supply power as needed.

-We hope you found this article helpful.
-PoE is incredibly simple to use and implement throughout an organization.
 To effectively use PoE, it all boils down to mapping out your system and knowing what to look for when purchasing equipment.
-While doing this planning may feel like a burden, the time investment will save you a lot of headaches in the long run.
+As with all due diligence, choosing the right solution for your organization will save you a lot of time and headaches in the future.

-As always, if you have any questions about PoE, security cameras, or anything else – feel free to reach out and we’ll be more than happy to assist!
+If you have questions about PoE, security cameras, or cloud surveillance—feel free to reach out to us at firstname.lastname@example.org.